Sultan-mehmood1/Sultan-mehmood1/README.md

 - 👋 Hi, I’m @Sultan-mehmood1
-- 👀 I’m interested in c++ and java programmiing
+- 👀 I’m interested in Java Programming and Web development and AI
-- 🌱 I’m currently learning python c++ AND JAVA
+- 🌱 I’m currently learning python, Machine Learning and Ethical Hacking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI and Machine Learning
 - 📫 How to reach me sultan255243@gmail.com

 <!---